warmans/cv/CV.md

 ### Transferable

 * **Programming** - Knowledgeable in design patterns and API design.
 Believer in software craftsmanship.
-* **Distributed Systems** - Many years experience building resilliant and performant distributed systems.
+* **Distributed Systems** - Many years experience building resilient and performant distributed systems.
 * **CI/CD** - Experienced building pipelines for testing and delivery of software.
 Mostly GitLab CI.
 * **Testing** - Experienced in automated testing and continuous integration/delivery on the front and back-end.
 BDD trained.
 TDD trained.
 * **Infrastructure** - Experience in automated provisioning and deployment for production and development infrastructure (Kubernetes, AWS, GCP).